amazon-braket/amazon-braket-containers/README.md

 Ensure you have [docker](https://docs.docker.com/get-docker/) client set-up on your system - osx/ec2

 Create an ECR repository in your AWS account.
-In this example, we'll assume it's called "braket-base-jobs"
+In this example, we'll assume it's called "amazon-braket-base-jobs"

 1. Clone the repo and set the following environment variables:
     ```shell script
     export REGION=us-west-2
-    export REPOSITORY_NAME=braket-base-jobs
+    export REPOSITORY_NAME=amazon-braket-base-jobs
     export ACCOUNT_ID=<YOUR_ACCOUNT_ID>
     ```
    Make sure you set the repository name to the name you created in your AWS account.